HabanaAI/Model-References/PyTorch/examples/multi_tenants/README.md

 # Multi-Tenants Example for PyTorch

 The Multi-Tenants example provides a script to demonstrate how to run multiple training jobs in parallel for PyTorch.
-The training jobs mentioned below utilize running multiple workloads while using partial Gaudi processors on the same node simultaneously.
+The training jobs mentioned below utilize running multiple workloads while using partial Intel® Gaudi® AI accelerators on the same node simultaneously.
 Using this feature requires some additional configuration to make the workload run properly with part of the Gaudi processors and also avoid interference between the workloads which run in parallel.
 For further information, refer to [Multiple Tenants for PyTorch guide](https://docs.habana.ai/en/latest/PyTorch/PT_Multiple_Tenants_on_HPU/index.html).

 For further information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).